 The idea came from a client of mine who was visiting me to work on her business.
 She said, “I have a business idea for YOU.
 I’m always trying to follow what you read and learn what you’re learning.
 I think you should start a business book club and ship us the books you’re reading each month and teach us the lessons you’re learning while you read.
 I’ll be your first customer.”

 And just like that, Thought Readers was born.

 Our formal education should never mark the end of our learning, and as business owners, the best investment we can make is in ourselves and our personal growth.
 Reading has been a huge part of my life for as long as I can remember, and without it – I wouldn’t be where I am today.

-Just this morning, as I finished up the final chapter of Hyperfocus, I read, “Reading is a compelling example of collecting and connecting the dots.
+As I finished up the final chapter of Hyperfocus, I read, “Reading is a compelling example of collecting and connecting the dots.
 By learning something new, you transfer dots from your external environment to your memory so you can link them and make use of them.”